notbowen/website/content/notes/Y2S2/df/08-df-ct-revision.md

 ---
-title: 08 - CT Revision
+title: 08 - DF CT Revision
 ---
 ## Digital Evidence
 - Information **stored digitally** for **use in court**